arapl3y/furbish/README.md

 A shell script for quickly setting up projects.

+## Usage

+Furbish is designed to run directly from Github in your empty project directory.

 **Run this command from your empty project root directory:**
 ```sh
 /bin/sh -c "$(curl -fsSL https://raw.githubusercontent.com/MentallyFriendly/furbish/master/furbi.sh)"